 • The EPA estimates that landscape irrigation nationwide accounts for almost 9 billion gallons of water use daily.

-• Here in the Twin Cities, most of the nitrogen polluting our urban watershed comes from lawn fertilizers, according to a study just published by the University of Minnesota.
+• Here in the Twin Cities, lawn fertilizers are a major of nitrogen pollution in our urban watershed, according to a 2017 University of Minnesota study.

 • An EPA study found that gasoline-powered lawn and garden equipment emitted 26.7 million tons of pollutants in 2011.